 11.15 – Building a modern bistro business

-The owner of neighbourhood bistros Sticky Walnut, Hispi, Wreckfish and Burnt Truffle on how he has built a growing business with help from crowdfunding and social media and what’s next.
+The owner of neighbourhood bistros Sticky Walnut, Hispi, Wreckfish, Burnt Truffle and recently crowdfunded Pinion on how he has built a growing business with help from crowdfunding and social media and what’s next.

 11.35 – Why front of house need stages too